About

 Samantha Bittman, Founder / Instructor

-Samantha Bittman is a visual artist and educator based in Woodstock, NY.
+Samantha Bittman is a visual artist and educator based in Kingston, NY.
 In her art practice, she works with weaving to generate patterned painting supports, graphic wallpapers, and tiled installations.
 She has taught at various institutions including Rhode Island School of Design, The School of the Art Institute of Chicago, Tyler School of Art, Penland, Haystack Mountain School of Crafts, Kent State University, and the Textile Arts Center in Brooklyn.
 In 2022, she founded Catskill Weaving School, an artist-run school that offers in-person and online weaving and weaving-related classes.
 She has participated in residency programs at the Josef and Anni Albers Foundation, Sharpe-Walentas Studio Program, Skowhegan School of Painting and Sculpture, Bemis Center for Contemporary Art, and Ox-Bow School of Art.
-In 2024, she receive the Teaching Artist Cohort Award through the Center for Craft, and in 2012, she received the Artadia Award.
+In 2024, she received the Teaching Artist Cohort Award through the Center for Craft, and in 2012, she received the Artadia Award.
 She holds an MFA from The School of the Art Institute of Chicago, and a BFA from Rhode Island School of Design.

 Margot Becker, Instructor